-Before appearing in search results all ads go through the ad auction.
-It always takes place when someone searches for something.
-To enter the auction, advertisers identify keywords and state how much money they want to spend to place their ads in the results.
-If there are keywords you bid on in a user’s search query, your ads enter the ad auction.
+All ads go through the ad auction before they appear in search results.
+It always occurs when someone searches for something.
+To enter the auction, advertisers identify their keywords and state how much money they want to spend to place their ads.
+If the keywords you bid on are in a user’s search query, your ads enter the ad auction.

-The placement of ads on the SERP is identified by a variety of factors.
+There are a multitude of factors that influence the SERP ad placement.
 The two main ones are the maximum bid and the Quality Score of your ads.
-A maximum bid is the biggest amount of money you are willing to pay for a click.
-Quality Score is based on the overall quality of your advertisement.
+Your maximum bid is the biggest amount of money you are willing to pay for a click.
+Your Quality Score is based on the overall quality of your advertisement.

 Search engine advertising works based on two pricing models: Pay-Per-Click (PPC) and Pay Per Impression (PPI) ads.

-- When you use PPC ads you pay only when a user clicks on them.
-To use it effectively you should identify the relevant keywords and choose the right platform for advertising.
+- When you use PPC ads, you pay only when a user clicks on them.
+To use this model effectively, you should identify the relevant keywords and choose the right platform for advertising.

-- When you use PPI ads you pay each time your ad is displayed on a site.
-It does not matter whether people click on it or not.
-Viewing PPI ads costs cheaper than clicks on PPC ones.
+- When you use PPI ads, you pay each time your ad is displayed on a site, and it does not matter whether people click on it or not.
+Viewing PPI ads costs cheaper than clicking on PPC ones.
 They are usually charged per thousand impressions.

 2. Social media ads

 You can create a business account on almost every social media platform to promote your new posts or boost existing ones using one of today’s most popular ways of advertising.
 You can advertise to users depending on their interests, behavior, demographics, location, etc.

 The most popular social media for advertising now are Facebook and Instagram.
 They allow you to create targeted posts, stories, and reels to reach your audience.